awslabs/ec2-spot-workshops/content/ec2-auto-scaling-with-multiple-instance-types-and-purchase-options/spot_resilience.md

     }
     ```

-  1. Replace both occurrences of **"\<instance-id>"** with the instance-id of one of the Spot Instances that are currently running in your EC2 Auto Scaling group (you can get an instance-id from the Instances tab in the bottom pane of the [EC2 Auto Scaling groups console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) ).
+  1. Replace both occurrences of **"\<instance-id>"** with the instance-id of one of the Spot Instances that are currently running in your EC2 Auto Scaling group (you can get an instance-id from the `Instance management` tab in the bottom pane of the [EC2 Auto Scaling groups console](https://console.aws.amazon.com/ec2autoscaling/home) ).
 You don't need to change any of the other parameters in the event json.
   1. Click **Create**
   1. With your new test name (i.e TestSpotInterruption) selected in the dropdown menu, click the **Test** button.
-  1. The execution result should be **succeeded** and you can expand the details to see the successful log message: "Instance i-01234567890123456 belongs to AutoScaling Group runningAmazonEC2WorkloadsAtScale.
-Detaching instance..."
+  1. The execution result should be **succeeded** and you can expand the details to see the successful log message: "Interruption response actions completed for instance i-0156bedcef61187e8 belonging to runningAmazonEC2WorkloadsAtScale"
-  1. Go back to the [EC2 Auto Scaling groups console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details), and under the **Activity History** tab in the bottom pane, you should see a **Detaching EC2 instance** activity, followed shortly after by a **Launching a new EC2 instance** activity.
+  1. Go back to the [EC2 Auto Scaling groups console](https://console.aws.amazon.com/ec2autoscaling/home), click on the myEC2Workshop Auto Scaling group and under the **Activity** tab in the bottom pane, you should see a **Detaching EC2 instance** activity, followed shortly after by a **Launching a new EC2 instance** activity.
+Notice the status `WaitingForELBConnectionDraining` on the detached instance.
+You will find the deregistration timeout configured on the `modify-target-group.json` file.
-  1. Go to the [EC2 ELB Target Groups console](https://console.aws.amazon.com/ec2/v2/home?1#TargetGroups:sort=targetGroupName) and click on the **runningAmazonEC2WorkloadsAtScale** Target Group, go to the Targets tab in the bottom pane, you should see the instance in `draining` mode.
+  1. Go to the [EC2 ELB Target Groups console](https://console.aws.amazon.com/ec2/v2/home#TargetGroups:sort=targetGroupName) and click on the **myEC2Workshop** Target Group, go to the Targets tab in the bottom pane, you should see the instance in `draining` status.

 Great result! by leveraging the EC2 Spot Instance Interruption Warning, the Lambda Function detached the instance from the Auto Scaling group and the ELB Target Group, thus draining existing connections, and launching a replacement instance before the current instance is terminated.

 {{% notice warning %}}
 In a real scenario, EC2 would terminate the instance after two minutes, however in this case we simply mocked up the interruption so the EC2 instance will keep running outside the Auto Scaling group.
 Go to the EC2 console and terminate the instance that you used on the mock up event.
 {{% /notice %}}

-### Increasing the application's resilience when using Spot Instances

-In a previous step in this workshop, you learned that the EC2 Auto Scaling group is configured to fulfill the 4 lowest-priced instance types, out of a list of 9 types, in each Availability Zone.
-Since Spot is spare EC2 capacity, its supply and demand vary.
-By diversifying your usage of capacity pools (which are a combination of an instance type in an Availability Zone), you increase your chances of getting the desired capacity, and decrease the potential number of interruptions in case Spot Instances are interrupted when EC2 needs the capacity back for On-Demand.

-#### Knowledge check
-How can you increase the resilience of the web application that you deployed in this workshop, when using EC2 Spot Instances?

-{{%expand "Click here for the answer" %}}
-1. Add an Availability Zone - the EC2 Auto Scaling group is currently deployed in two AZs.
-By adding an AZ to your application, you will tap into more EC2 Spot capacity pools, further diversifying your usage and decreasing the blast radius in case a Spot interruption occurs in one of the Spot capacity pools.
-2. Add Instance Types - the 6 instance types that are configured in the Auto Scaling group have small performance variability, so it's possible to run all these instance types in a single ASG and scale on the same dynamic scaling policy.
-Are there any other instance types that can be added?
-3. Increase SpotInstancePools - The ASG is configured to fulfill the 4 lowest-priced instance types.
-Increase this number to further diversify the usage of capacity pools and decrease the blast radius.
-{{% /expand %}}

-#### Challenges
-* What other Spot allocation strategy can you choose, would it be suitable for this workload? if not, when will you use it?\
-Hint: read through the following [article] (https://aws.amazon.com/blogs/compute/introducing-the-capacity-optimized-allocation-strategy-for-amazon-ec2-spot-instances/)

-{{%expand "Click here for the answer" %}}
-If you have workloads that are not stateless and fault-tolerant like the Web application that you deployed in this workshop, you can use the capacity-optimized allocation strategy, in order to instruct the ASG to launch instances in the capacity pools which are least likely to be interrupted.
-{{% /expand %}}

-* By default, a Target Group linked to an Application Load Balancer distributes the requests across its registered instances using a Round Robin load balancing algorithm.
-Is there anything you could do to spread the load more efficiently if you have backend instances from different instance families that may have slight differences on processing power?
-Take a look at [this](https://aws.amazon.com/about-aws/whats-new/2019/11/application-load-balancer-now-supports-least-outstanding-requests-algorithm-for-load-balancing-requests/) article.

-{{%expand "Click here for the answer" %}}
-If your web application is sensitive to differences in processing power of different instance types you can use the Least Outstanding Requests load balancing algorithm.
-With this algorithm, as the new request comes in, the load balancer will send it to the target with least number of outstanding requests.
-Targets processing long-standing requests or having lower processing capabilities are not burdened with more requests and the load is evenly spread across targets.
-This also helps the new targets to effectively take load off of overloaded targets.
-You can configure the routing algorithm on the [Target Group section](https://console.aws.amazon.com/ec2/v2/home?#TargetGroups:sort=targetGroupName) within the EC2 console selecting your target group and clicking *Actions* -> *Edit Attributes*
-{{% /expand %}}